dawsbot/spellingBee/README.md

 spellingBee
 ============

 **spellingBee** is your new favorite tool to provide **Bangin' spell corrections for your GitHub READMEs**.
-Upon finding a mapped correction in  ```/spellingBee/words.txt```, **Dawson's Spelling Bee** forks, pushes spelling corrections to my fork, and pull requests these spelling suggestions right to your repo!
+Upon finding a mapped correction in  ```/spellingBee/words.txt```, **Dawson's Spelling Bee** pull requests your repo with your spelling erros corrected!

+Currently this is local to my machine, so PM me if you want your repo spellingBee'd.

 If the corrections suck, let **Dawson's Spelling Bee** know by posting an issue [here](https://github.com/dawsonbotsford/spellingBee/issues), but if it reveals a spelling error useful to you, merge that shit!
 And then star the repo, it goes a long way to help me see my efforts are useful.